vdt/deepdrive/README.md

 # DeepDrive setup

 These instructions replicate the initial, all-Windows setup of DeepDrive.
 It is hacky, but it works.
+It will allow you to drive around GTAV using a neural network defined in Caffe's model weight format.
+Other DL frameworks are not yet supported.
 There is a parallel effort to integrate with OpenAI gym in which everything is much cleaner, but this is not in a publicly releasable state.
 If you’d like to contribute to this, get in touch at craig@deepdrive.com.

 Also, this does not provide depth buffer extraction as a game update recently broke the way we hook the depth buffer.
 It should be a relatively simple fix though.

 Here we go!

+## Requirements
+* Windows 7+
+* 16GB RAM
+* NVIDIA GPU (ideally [CUDA](http://hilinkit.appspot.com/yxjkh5) architecture 5.0 - however binaries for 2.0+ are provided

 ## Use the pre-built AMI (not recommended except as a reference install)
 _Note that driving performance seems to be degraded due to possible latency and/or problems from an outdated cuda architecture.
 The car will still stay in the lane on this AMI like 50% of the time as opposed to 90% on a local install._